adiag321/Bank-Term-Deposit-Analysis/README.md

 20. nr.employed: number of employees - quarterly indicator (numeric)
 21. y - has the client subscribed a term deposit? (binary: 'yes','no')

+# Conclusion
+For the given data, visualization of data, ways to treat imbalance in the data and best predictive model to determine the term deposit subscription was explored.
+From visualization, it can be derived that repeated campaign calls to customers within 20 days of previous call increases the subscription.
+After treating the imbalance in data, Decision Tree Model performed the best in terms of accuracy score of 91.42%.